 Established in 2007, Hulu has carved a significant niche among streaming services, amassing over 45 million subscribers.
 Although the platform mainly targets audiences in the US and Japan, its vast content library makes it a significant player in the entertainment industry.
 The Walt Disney Company largely owns the platform, strengthening its influence and resources.

 Hulu offers a wide variety of programs.
-The service is not limited to genres and styles, offering programs for all tastes.
-Hulu’s library is vast, from classic animated series like “Rick and Morty” and “Family Guy” to the iconic “The Simpsons.”
-Some plans include subscriptions to other popular platforms like ESPN+ and Disney+, adding value to the service.
+The service is not limited to specific genres and styles, offering programs to suit all tastes and preferences.
+Hulu’s library is vast, featuring classic animated series such as “Rick and Morty” and “Family Guy,” as well as the iconic “The Simpsons.”
+Some plans include subscriptions to other popular platforms, such as ESPN+ and Disney+, adding value to the service.

-The Hulu logo has undergone several changes over the years, though the essence of its design remains largely unchanged.
+The Hulu logo has undergone several changes over the years, though its essence remains largely unchanged.
 Since its inception, the logo has utilized a specific font that has become synonymous with the brand.
-The current logo, which has existed since 2018, uses a lighter and brighter shade of green, making it more appealing than its predecessors.
+The current logo, in use since 2018, features a lighter, brighter shade of green, making it more appealing than its predecessors.

 These changes in visual branding reflect Hulu’s growth and adaptation in the ever-evolving entertainment sector.